woorui/refactor-js-project/readme.md

 The total number of changes was 1
 ```

-Dang Dang! your js project has refacted to ts project.
+Bingo!
+Your js project has refacted to ts project.

 ```bash
 $ tree ./_family/